 We are mindful of the company's shareholders and their long term investment in the hotel.
-To secure the hotel's future during the period of closure, the directors took the decision to cancel the second interim dividend declared for 2019.
-The company also took a Coronavirus Business Interruption Loan of £240,000, which is guaranteed by the government.
-With this financial assistance in place it was felt inappropriate to declare a dividend for 2020.
+To secure the hotel's future during the period of closure the company took a Coronavirus Business Interruption Loan of £240,000, which was guaranteed by the Government.
+This loan was repaid in the year.